Hidden in Plain Sight: How Everyday Items Fill Our Bodies With Microplastics

 Research indicates that microplastics have infiltrated various parts of the human body, including:

 • Brain: Studies show that microplastics may reach the brain through the nasal passage, bypassing the blood-brain barrier.
-A 2024 study also found that the brain has a higher concentration of microplastics than kidney and liver samples.
+A 2024 study also found that the brain has a higher concentration of microplastics than the liver and kidneys.

 • Blood: One study identified four types of plastics in a plastic-particle concentration of 6 micrograms per milliliter in 22 healthy volunteers, with polyethylene being the most abundant.
-Polyethylene is a widely used plastic due to its versatility and is used in apparel, furniture, and consumer goods.
+Polyethylene is a widely used plastic due to its versatility.
+It is found in apparel, furniture, and consumer goods.
 There is still no established threshold or reference level for microplastics in human blood.
-However, for context, lead, commonly from sources like old paint and contaminated water, is considered concerning in children’s blood at levels above 3.5 micrograms per deciliter (1 deciliter is 100 milliliters).
+However, for context, lead, commonly found in sources such as old paint and contaminated water, is considered concerning in children’s blood at levels above 3.5 micrograms per deciliter (1 deciliter is 100 milliliters).

 • Saliva: One study found 21 types of microplastics in saliva samples from patients with respiratory diseases.